Tanmay2006-Tech/face-id-blockchain/README.md

 ### 3. Face Re-verification

 Each candidate image is downloaded and analyzed.

-The candidate's facial embedding is compared with the original face embedding.
-A lower face distance indicates a closer facial embedding match.
+The candidate's facial embedding is compared with the original face embedding — a lower face distance indicates a closer facial embedding match.

 Example: